B i o g r a p h y

 Trifecta! released its debut album, "Cumulus Accumulation" in March 2015.
 Learn more about Trifecta on Facebook or https://baruthlori.wixsite.com/trifecta.

-Dr. Baruth also serves as clarinet faculty at the MSU Summer Arts Academy.
+Dr. Baruth also serves as clarinet faculty at the MSU Summer Arts Academy, where she is Instructor of Clarinet and Eurhythmics.
 Dr. Baruth is a Yamaha Performing Artist, performing on CSGII H clarinets, and is also a D'Addario Artist, performing on the Reserve X0 mouthpiece and Classic Reserve reeds.

 Dr. Baruth enjoys being an artist-educator for college and high school musicians and incorporating her training and love of Dalcroze Eurhythmics into her music-making and pedagogy.

 Dr. Baruth is always happy to work with students of all ages and capabilities in order to help them on their paths of progress and music learning.
 She loves commissioning new works and is an advocate for new music and for timeless classics of the clarinet and wind repertory.